AWS CloudFormation - Overview of Deployment Options on AWS

 AWS CloudFormation

 AWS CloudFormation is a service that enables customers to provision and manage almost any AWS resource using a custom template language expressed in YAML or JSON.
-A CloudFormation template creates infrastructure resources in a group called a “stack,” and allows you to define and customize all components needed to operate your application while retaining full control of these resources.
+An AWS CloudFormation template creates infrastructure resources in a group called a stack, and allows you to define and customize all components needed to operate your application while retaining full control of these resources.
 Using templates introduces the ability to implement version control on your infrastructure, and the ability to quickly and reliably replicate your infrastructure.

-CloudFormation offers granular control over the provisioning and management of all application infrastructure components, from low-level components such as route tables or subnet configurations, to high-level components such as CloudFront distributions.
-CloudFormation is commonly used with other AWS deployment services or third-party tools; combining CloudFormation with more specialized deployment services to manage deployments of application code onto infrastructure components.
+AWS CloudFormation offers granular control over the provisioning and management of all application infrastructure components, from low-level components such as route tables or subnet configurations, to high-level components such as CloudFront distributions.
+AWS CloudFormation is commonly used with other AWS deployment services or third-party tools, combining AWS CloudFormation with more specialized deployment services to manage deployments of application code onto infrastructure components.

 AWS offers extensions to the CloudFormation service in addition to its base features: